vdbaan/IssueFinder/README.md

   - TestSSL (json format)

 ## Changelog
-1.0.1 - Added Autocompletion to scanner, plugin and risk filter on request of @anantshri
+1.0.1 - Added Autocompletion to scanner, plugin and risk filter on request of @anantshri.
+Used code from [Scott Robinson](http://stackabuse.com/example-adding-autocomplete-to-jtextfield/)

 1.0.0 - Fixed some bugs, made first real release